bic-berkeley/psych-214-fall-2016/pca_solution.rst

     >>> first_two.shape
     (64, 64, 30, 2)

 How many voxels are there in one volume?
-Call this number variable ``N``:
+Put this number in a variable ``N``:

 .. nbplot::